-To Be Change leader You Need Organizational Change Followers
+To Be a Change Leader You Need Organizational Change Followers

 Internal Versus External Stakeholders